 Past experience discloses that trusty 08L will fit on it but from up here it sure does not look like it.
 And true, as we get closer, this little strip of flatness appears more and more as a place where our 08L can come to a well-deserved rest.
 Soon we are close enough…

 … power is cut and airspeed reduced as much as possible.
-It is not the best landing but we all get down nicely, in other words in one piece, Griselda is thrilled by the adrenaline flash, and soon we tie down our trusty girl for the night.
-Certainly, we have to make a photo of World Traveler Griselda leaving the plane before Ron comes and picks us up.
+It is not the best landing but we all get down nicely, in other words in one piece, Griselda is thrilled by the adrenaline rush, and soon we tie down our trusty girl for the night.
+Certainly, we have to take a photo of World Traveler Griselda leaving the plane before Ron comes and picks us up.

 With all this feeling of being on top of everything after the survival of the bigger part of the trip, this World Traveler has to show off how she would have looked as the Ace Pilot in her Sopwith Camel.